JuliaLang/julia/doc/src/devdocs/llvm.md

 ```
 This system image can then be loaded by `julia` as usual.

-Alternatively, you can
-use `--output-jit-bc jit.bc` to obtain a trace of all IR passed to the JIT.
-This is useful for code that cannot be run as part of the sysimg generation
-process (e.g. because it creates unserializable state).
-However, the resulting
-`jit.bc` does not include sysimage data, and can thus not be used as such.

 It is also possible to dump an LLVM IR module for just one Julia function,
 using:
 ```julia